die-tageszeitung/taz-neo/README.md

 that are not included in the repo.
 (Namely google credentials and sentry auth tokens to upload proguard mappings) Because of the missing sentry token all "release" and "non-free" builds will fail or won't function properly without those present.

+The non-free app is published to the Google Play Store with the [Gradle Play Publisher Plugin](https://github.com/Triple-T/gradle-play-publisher).

 For internal development see [INTERNAL_DISTRIBUTION.md] for instructions to setup your development environment.

 ### Free variant